LambdaSharp/AWS-IoT-Button-Challenge/README.md

 dotnet lambda deploy-function -fn my-iot-button-function
 ```

 **ACCEPTANCE TEST:** Do a sequence of single and double clicks on the AWS IoT Button.
-Confirm all events are recoreded in DynamoDB then do a long click.
+Confirm all events are recorded in DynamoDB then do a long click.
 Confirm in the CloudWatch Logs

 ## Boss Level 4: Send results to SQS and clean-out the table